charite/asdpex/README.md

 Prerequisites:

-In addition to Java 8, you will need to install the tabix package.
+In addition to Java 8, you will need to install the tabix and samtools packages.
 If you are on a debian-based system, enter

 ```
 sudo apt-get install tabix
+sudo apt-get install samtools
 ```

 Tutorial: